 Heating Ventilating and Air-Conditioning (HVAC) programs are usually offered through community colleges or vocational schools.
 Certificate and diploma programs take about a year to complete and focus on the skills needed for system installation and repair.
 Associate's degree programs call for two years of study and include general education courses in addition to HVAC courses.
-All programs combine classroom and hands-on training.
+All programs combine classroom and hands-on workshop training.

 Certificate Program for HVAC